helloSystem/docs/developer/geom_rowr.md

 ### ZFS

-With ZFS there is a problem unrelated to the `geom_uzip` code.
+With ZFS there is a problem unrelated to the `geom_rowr` code.
 When ZFS performs discovery of devices which are part of a zpool, the read-only device could be found before the combined rowr device which leads to inability to import the pool read-write.

 (TODO: Insert tested workaround here)

 ## License

 ```
-geom_rowr.ko, geom_rowr.so: Copyright (c) 2021, Jordan Gordeev <jgordeev@dir.bg>
+geom_rowr.ko, geom_rowr.so: Copyright (c) 2021, Jordan Gordeev
 ```

 The author states that once the code reaches a certain level of maturity, it will be published under the license used by the FreeBSD project.